Noctaro/box/README.md

 --
 This is an arduino based temperature/humidity/wetness sensor controlled system.
 It will help to generate the intended conditions.

-If you want to use the RTC Module, you have to run setserial.ino one time.
+In order to use the RTC Module, you have to run setserial.ino one time.
 Here you can set the date via serialmonitor.
-Read the header information in setserial for more info ;) Btw. the pins are the same like in the main code.
+It is essential for some functionalities, so keep in mind to set your clock.
+Read the header information in setserial for more info ;)

 You will need these libraries: